Ox03bb/Text_Generation/README.md

 ### 1. Text_Generation.ipynb
 This project focuses on generating text using N-Gram models within an LSTM (Long Short-Term Memory) neural network architecture.
 The LSTM model predicts the next word in a sequence based on the previous \( n-1 \) words, capturing local context and generating coherent, contextually appropriate text.

+> [!NOTE]
+> Unfortunately, I was unable to upload the models to the repository because I haven't been able to download them from Kaggle due to a technical issue.

 ### 2. Text_Reformulation.ipynb
 Text_Reformulation is closely related to Text_Generation, using the same LSTM neural network architecture and dataset.
 The primary difference lies in the use of a Continuous Bag of Words (CBOW) model instead of an N-Gram model.
 While N-Gram models focus on consecutive word sequences, CBOW models predict a target word based on its context words, capturing broader context.
 Despite the almost identical code, this small adjustment significantly impacts the reformulated text by providing a different contextual understanding.